-Under the statutory licence (section 113P)* of the Copyright Act SAE staff are permitted to make multiple copies of print and electronic material for teaching and administrative purposes.
-In brief, the limits for a unit of study are:
+Under the statutory education licence (section 113P of the Copyright Act) SAE staff are permitted to make multiple copies of print and electronic material for teaching and research purposes.
+The limits for a unit of study are:

 If you acquire copies of, or access to, material in digital form, your rights to use the material will be governed by a licence from the copyright owner, rather than by provisions in the Copyright Act.
 Examples of licensed digital resources are: online journals, online databases, computer programs, e-books, multimedia items such as computer games, digital music, digital film and video.